madanyc/workfront-learn.en/help/manage-work/close-a-project/close-a-project-in-workfront.md

 ---
 title: Close a project
-description: Learn what information to review, and why it's important to have updated data, in a project before closing it in [!DNL  ].
+description: Learn what information to review, and why it's important to have updated data, in a project before closing it in [!DNL  Workfront].
 activity: use
 feature: Work Management
 type: Tutorial